 The Center is not requesting these records merely for their intrinsic informational value.
-Disclosure of the requested records will significantly enhance the public's understanding of the staffing changes proposed within the Interior as compared to the level of public understanding that exists prior to the disclosure.
-Indeed, public understanding will be significantly increased as a result of disclosure because the requested records will help reveal more about changes to staffing within and between Interior agencies.
+Disclosure of the requested records will significantly enhance the public's understanding of the communications relating to DOE's Grid Study.
+Indeed, public understanding will be significantly increased as a result of disclosure because the requested records will help reveal more about the Grid Study's progress and the communications that have helped shape the study.
+The records are also certain to shed light on DOE's compliance with its mission.
+Such public oversight of agency action is vital to our democratic system and clearly envisioned by the drafters of the FOIA.
+Thus, the Center meets this factor as well.